 I love guided mediations on YouTube and the wonderful website from Natalie McNeal Soulseconds.com.
 There are also loads of apps that can help you discover and build a mediation practice that works for you.
 Before I go to sleep is the easiest for me and I find deeply relaxing.
 Great to help you let go of the day.

 Mindfulness is a bit of a 2017 buzz word but what does it really mean and how can you use it?
-Often, it’s practiced through meditation and again there are apps around.
-I’ve just learnt about this one for mums called but more simply than this, to me it means stopping to take some time to focus on the moment, living in the now, looking around and being deeply grateful for what we have.
-Letting go of regrets of the past or worries for the future and just BEING now.
+To me it means stopping to take some time to focus on the moment, living in the now, looking around and being deeply grateful for what we have and just BEING now.

 I tend to do this when I take the girls to the park.
 Luckily, they are old enough now to run around and play quite independently so I can just listen to the wind in the trees and watch the clouds go by.
 And often on the way to and from the park we play the grateful game, which goes like this…we take turns to say, ‘I’m so grateful for…..and then list a thing, person, opportunity, experience or other blessings in our lives that bring us joy!’ the girls are so good at this game, it’s humbling to hear what they come out with.
 Give it a try.